ianloic/unladen-swallow/Doc/reference/datamodel.rst

       used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function;
       :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details see the source code of the interpreter);
       :attr:`co_stacksize` is the required stack size (including local variables);
       :attr:`co_flags` is an integer encoding a number of flags for the interpreter.
+      :attr:`co_llvm` refers to an llvm::Function wrapper that can pretty-print the LLVM assembly that implements this code object.

+      Writable attributes: :attr:`__use_llvm__` is ``True`` if LLVM will be used to run this function, or ``False`` if the normal CPython interpreter will be used.
+      :attr:`co_optimization` is an integer from -1 to 2 recording how optimized :attr:`co_llvm` is.  -1 is totally unoptimized, and 0 is the default optimization that happens before a function is JITted.
+You cannot lower the optimization level of an already-optimized function.

       .. index::
          single: co_argcount (code object attribute)